Biomedical engineers apply engineering principles and materials technology to healthcare.

 Job titles vary depending on the exact nature of the work.
 As well as biomedical engineer, other terms that are used include:

 - clinical engineer or scientist (in a hospital setting/clinical situation).

 Typical work activities

-The type of activities carried out varies depending on the type of employer and seniority of the post held.
-Tasks may involve:
+The tasks carried out vary depending on the type of employer and seniority of the post held, but they can include: